pyveci/racker/README.rst

 Details
 *******

-- The managed environment used by postroj is stored within ``/var/lib/postroj``.
+- The managed environment used by postroj is stored at ``/var/lib/postroj``.
-  In this manner, it gets out of the way of other machine images stored at ``/var/lib/machines``.
+  In this manner, it completely gets out of the way of any other machine images located at ``/var/lib/machines``.
+Thus, images created by postroj images will not be listed with ``machinectl list-images``.

+- Activated filesystem images are located at ``/var/lib/postroj/images``.

+- Machine names for spawned containers are assembled from the distribution's ``fullname`` attribute, prefixed with ``postroj-``.
+  Examples: ``postroj-debian-buster``, ``postroj-centos-8``.